Pain from the spine down the leg, physical therapy, treatment: Focus Fizikal✓

 The main causes of pain from the spine down the leg are:

-• Lumbar disc herniation, where the prolapsed disc directly compresses the nerve root that innervates the leg.
+• Lumbar disc herniation – the protruded disc directly compresses the nerve root that innervates the leg.

-• Spinal stenosis is the narrowing of the canal through which the nerves pass due to bony changes and aging of the vertebrae.
+• Spinal stenosis – narrowing of the canal through which nerves pass, usually due to bony changes and vertebral aging.

-• Spondylolisthesis is a condition in which one vertebra slides over another, narrowing the space for the nerves.
+• Spondylolisthesis – slippage of one vertebra over another, reducing the space for nerve passage.

-• Degenerative diseases of the small vertebral joints (facet syndrome), which can project pain down the leg similar to sciatica.
+• Degenerative changes of the small spinal joints (facet syndrome) – can refer pain down the leg similar to sciatica.

-• Inflammation of the soft tissues around the spine, leading to swelling and secondary pressure on the nerve structures near the vertebrae.
+• Inflammation of soft tissues around the spine – causes swelling and secondary pressure on nearby nerve structures.

 Accurately determining the location of the pressure allows for the creation of an individualized treatment plan that will permanently relieve the nerve and correct improper loading.
 Each of the mentioned causes requires a specific rehabilitation approach to achieve long-term relief and prevent recurrences.